Higher harmonics - What is it? - Insight into higher harmonics

 Resonance

-If capacities and inductions are present in the network, such as when applying for reactive current compensation, resonance can occur.
+If capacitive and inductions are present in the network, such as when applying for reactive current compensation, resonance can occur.
 Resonance occurs at those points where the impedance of a circuit connected in series is minimal (when injecting a current) and the impedance of a parallel circuit is maximum (when injecting a voltage).

 'Resonance is a physical phenomenon that occurs with vibrations.
 A vibrating object can make another object vibrate because the vibrations are transmitted via an intermediate substance.'